gvwilson/sensibleadventures/iffy/iffy.md

 It had arrived in the hold of a heavily-armed Aussie destroyer.
-The whole town had turned out when the sleek warship came into harbor, her railguns bristling and her drones darting back and forth above her.
+The whole town had turned out when the sleek warship came into harbor, railguns bristling and drones darting back and forth above her.
 They lined the streets and cheered as the destroyer's crew and a squad of Marines escorted the boxy machine through Halley's streets to the quarantine shed by the new pier.
-Once the town's core finished its months-long check for malware, the only limit to what the printer could make would be the plans and raw materials people could give it.
+Once Halley's core finished its months-long check for malware, the only limit to what the printer could make would be the plans and raw materials people could give it.

 Iffy had seen some of those plans glowing softly above the tables of Halley's three cafés.